google/xsecurelock/README.md

 Most these issues are inherent with X11 and can only really be fixed by migrating to an alternative such as Wayland; some of the issues (in particular the gamepad input issue) will probably persist even with Wayland.

+## Forcing Grabs

+As a workaround to the issue of another window already holding a grab, we offer an `XSECURELOCK_FORCE_GRAB` option.

+This adds a last measure attempt to force grabbing by iterating through all subwindows of the root window, unmapping them (which closes down their grabs), then taking the grab and mapping them again.

+This has the following known issues:

+*   If the grab was owned by a full screen window (e.g. a game using `OverrideRedirect` to gain fullscreen mode), the window will become unresponsive, as your actions will be interpreted by another window - which you can't see - instead.
+Alt-Tabbing around may often work around this.
+*   If the grab was owned by a context menu, it may become impossible to close the menu other than by selecting an item in it.
+*   It will also likely confuse window managers:
+    *   Probably all window managers will rearrange the windows in response to this.
+    *   bspwm may create empty window panes.
+    *   Cinnamon (and probably other GNOME-derived WMs) may become unresponsive and needs to be restarted.
+        *   As a mitigation we try to hit only client windows - but then we lose the ability of closing down window manager owned grabs.

 # Known Compatibility Issues